kevin-he-01/uiuctf2020-writeup/Kernel_Run_As_Root.md

 ## Running the exploit

-To start, we need a `binexec` prompt.
-If you have just completed the previous Crazy_Caches challenge, please close the binexec prompt and reopen it with the new `rash` running at `user`-level permissions.
-Not doing that might result in "Sandbox Policy Prevents that!" error messages due to insufficient privileges of the binexec session.
+To start, we need a newly started instance of `binexec` prompt running as `user` (Regular User privilege).

 Then we need to write some shellcode:
 ```asm